-EV Charging Post Design
+EV Charging Post Design for the London Olympics

 ChargePoint Services asked ByteSnap to develop new electronics and software for GE charging posts to meet LOCOG’s requirements for the Summer 2012 Games.
 Beyond the Games, the posts (and variants) would be marketed to organisations wishing to install charging posts on their premises in the UK and abroad.

-Design challenge: rapid rework of existing charging posts
+Charging post design challenge: rapid rework of existing charging posts

 Reliability was critical: during the Olympics, these charging posts will be among the most heavily used charging posts in Europe, powering the fleet transporting athletes and officials between venues – failure of the posts or post control systems could be extremely embarrassing.